mayhem-guild/docs/README.md

 # Who are we?

 Mayhem is a new semi-hardcore raiding guild on Living Flame EU (Season of Discovery).
 We are a bunch of talented raiders who like to have fun when we raid.
 We raid and and are looking to grow fast.
 We've currently cleared Naxxramas HM2.

+We are currently operating a private community server.
+If you have joined the server but can only see the public channels - Please post a message to @Grinwald, @jihgleh @Amarix  and an officer will grant you 'Member' rank.
+This will allow you to see our chat channels.

 ---

+# New joiners - what to do first

+- Please change your nickname to your main character in the guild, it really helps when it comes to raid invites and assigning you Member rank.
+- Join the guild in game
+- Ask an officer to assign you Member rank in Discord.
+- Now you are ready to raid.

 # Guild Language